 2008 Launched the DENSO Project Companywide initiative.
-Adapted to stricter environmental regulations by enhancing the ability to provide optimal vehicle solutions that straddle technology fields through the integration of hardware and software
+Adapted to stricter environmental regulations by enhancing the ability to provide optimal vehicle solutions that straddle technology fields

 Began recurrent education program for software engineers.
-Met the growing need for software development and supported employees 2021 in transfer to growth fields ellectual Capital
+Met the growing need for software development and supported employees 2021 in transfer to growth fields